mangoproxy-code/tgviews-gui/README.md

 ### v1.2.0
 - **Improved Post Number Input**: Support for ranges and individual post numbers (e.g., `1-10`, `4,5,6-10`).
 - **Number of Views per Post**: Each post now receives the specified number of views individually.
-- **Proxy Verification**: Added a verification step to check proxy validity before starting the main task.
 - **Detailed Logging**: Enhanced logging for better debugging and tracking of request attempts.
 - **Increased Timeout and Retry Mechanism**: Improved request handling with increased timeout and retry mechanism to reduce proxy errors.
+- **Added Delays**: Introduced delays between requests to avoid overwhelming the proxy service and reduce proxy errors.

 ## License